Blue River (Missouri River tributary)

 The Blue River (also known as the Big Blue River) is a 39.8 mi stream that flows through Johnson County, Kansas, and Jackson County, Missouri, in the Kansas City Metropolitan Area.
 The river rises in Johnson County, Kansas at the confluence of Coffee Creek and Wolf Creek near the border of the states of Kansas and Missouri.
 Crossing the city of Kansas City, Missouri, it empties into the Missouri River near the border between Kansas City and Independence, Missouri.

 Its major tributaries are Brush Creek, Tomahawk Creek, and Indian Creek.

 Recreation

 Along the Blue River can be found many miles of hiking, biking, and walking trails.
 Portions of these trails trace the path of a former steam railroad track of the Missouri Pacific Railroad line that ran from Dodson, Missouri south to Martin City, Missouri.
 This rail bed followed the Blue River and had many curves.
 The route was straightened in 1954 with the use of three high trestle bridges over the Blue River and one substantial cut.
-This improved line is now the Union Pacific - Kansas City Southern Mainline and generally parallels the Blue river into the bottoms railyard near Front Street in Kansas City.
+This improved line is now the Union Pacific - Kansas City Southern Mainline and generally parallels the Blue river into the bottoms railyard near Front Street in Kansas City, Missouri.